 Tooth resorption in cats is a condition that you may not recognize the symptoms of making it difficult to detect and treat.
-Today, our Suffolk County vets talk about the symptoms of tooth resorption in cats and how it can be treated.
+Today, our Deer Park vets talk about the symptoms of tooth resorption in cats and how it can be treated.

 Tooth Resorption in Cats

 Tooth resorption is when the dentin (the hard tissue beneath a tooth's enamel) of a single tooth or multiple teeth erodes, left untreated, it can cause irreparable damage.
 Over time, this condition can affect all of the components in an affected tooth.

 Cats develop tooth resorption when their bodies start breaking down and absorbing the structures that form their tooth.
 Generally, this condition starts in the enamel and makes its way to the tooth's center.
 Eventually, most of the tooth will be completely gone, only leaving a raised bump on the gums.
 The premolars in the lower jaw (generally the third premolars) are the teeth that are most often affected.

 Occasionally, this condition can make a hole in the middle of a cat's tooth, which could look like a cavity.
 However, the difference between tooth resorption and cavities is that cavities are the result of bacteria, and resorption is caused by the body's own biological process.
 Cavities are also fairly rare in cats, so if you see a hole in your cat's tooth that looks like a cavity, it is most likely tooth resorption.